flutter/website/src/content/cookbook/architecture/result.md

 using the `ApiClientService`.
 If it fails, it tries to create a temporary user in a `DatabaseService`.

-Because either Service method can fail, the code must catch the exceptions in both cases.
+Because either service method can fail, the code must catch the exceptions in both cases.

 This can be improved using the `Result` pattern: